mirandasong24/cs3245-hw4/README.txt

 Stack Overflow - Looking up syntax for working with files/dictionaries in Python Piazza - Posted questions online and used answers from prof, tutors, and peers

+THINGS TO DO
+-figure out how to handle csv files in Python
+-figure out how to handle both free text and boolean queries (only AND)

+THINGS TO INCLUDE
+-ability to handle phrasal queries (using n-word indices or positional indices) -handle zones/fields (along with the standard notion of a document as a ordered set of words) -at least one query refinement technique (ex. psuedo relevant feedback, query expansion) -unique or unusual ideas to improve the system (make sure to document the ideas and their performance)